Simon Boas: Cancer diagnosis

 A heavy smoker, Boas estimated that he had smoked around 200,000 cigarettes over 30 years and described a few periods of his drinking as "fairly Churchillian".
-In September 2023, when he was age 46, Boas wrote an article in the Jersey Evening Post where he announced that lumps in his neck and difficulty swallowing had been diagnosed as terminal throat cancer.
+In September 2023, when he was aged 46, Boas wrote an article in the Jersey Evening Post where he announced that lumps in his neck and difficulty swallowing had been diagnosed as terminal throat cancer.
 Despite chemotherapy and radiotherapy at Southampton General Hospital, the squamous-cell carcinoma spread to his lungs, liver, spine, pelvis, sternum and soft tissues.

 The newspaper published the second of three articles about his diagnosis and approach to life on 11 February 2024, and it was subsequently reprinted in The Spectator, The Daily Telegraph and the Daily Mail.
 He also read it on the BBC Radio 4 programme Broadcasting House.

 His third and final article was published on 13 May 2024.
 People from all over the world contacted him, including celebrants and priests who wanted permission to read parts of the letters at weddings or in sermons.

 In May 2024 he was awarded the Bailiff of Jersey's silver seal "for his contribution to the Island through service to the community and to the betterment of humanity through both his work in Jersey Overseas Aid and by his writings".
 On 6 July he moved into Jersey Hospice Care.
 During his last days, he was due to meet Charles III and Queen Camilla at a tea party during their visit to the island, but as his condition had worsened, instead the Lieutenant Governor of Jersey delivered a hand-written letter from them which said how moved they had been by his charitable work and courage.

 He died at the hospice on 15 July 2024, the day of the royal visit.